jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Spuaburg.md

 ## Geography

-Spuaburg is located on the eastern side of [[Jealeon|Jealeon]], providing strategic control over maritime access from the east.
+Spuaburg is located on the eastern side of [[Places/Continents/Jealeon/index|Jealeon]], providing strategic control over maritime access from the east.
 This geographical advantage has made it a focal point for trade and military movements, particularly during the recent conflict with [[Loshium]].